weikio/mcp-server/README.md

 The MCP server is containerized using Docker, making it easy to deploy and run in various environments.
 The Docker image is built on Node.js Alpine for a minimal footprint.

+The Docker build process:
+1. Copies all source files into the container
+2. Installs all dependencies (including dev dependencies)
+3. Builds the TypeScript project
+4. Prunes dev dependencies for a smaller final image
+5. Sets up the entry point

 #### Running the Docker Container

 ```bash